peterhinch/micropython-iot/README.md

 The client only buffers a single incoming message.
 To avoid message loss ensure that there is a coroutine which spends most of its time awaiting incoming data.

+#### Initial behaviour

+On startup the `Client` assumes that the ESP8266 has WiFi credentials for the local network and the WiFi and server are up.
+An `OSError` will be thrown otherwise.
+This behaviour may be modified, for example to connect with credentials if the stored WiFi network is unavailable.
+To do this the `Cleint` should be subclassed and one or both of the following asynchronous bound methods overridden:

+ 1. `bad_wifi` No args.
+Awaited if WiFi can't connect in 4 seconds from boot.
+ 2. `bad_server` No args.
+Awaited if server refuses an initial connection.

+Note that, once a server link has been initially established, these methods will not be called.

 ###### [Contents](./README.md#1-contents)